PlusLabNLP/Plot-guided-Coherence-Evaluation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;python storyline_manipulation_ROC.py --data_dir Data/ROC/ROC_Eval/ --fname Rocstories_train

 2. In order to generate implausible stories conditioned on the manipulated plots, we use BART model as a conditional LM.
 We have finetuned BART on both ROC_LM and WP_LM data for three epochs using [Fairseq](https://github.com/pytorch/fairseq).
-You can download these models from [here]().
+You can download these models from [ft_BART_ROC](https://drive.google.com/file/d/1QaeZSGk9JFygUCOIacC_1Sm3tjXB_zQC/view?usp=sharing) and [ft_BART_WP](https://drive.google.com/file/d/1QFSlDUsK5nhIHVf_Wo8eifdVDKhODV0H/view?usp=sharing).
 The BART model finetuned on ROCstories dataset should be placed in Models/Ft_BART_Story_Generator/ROC/ while the finetuned BART model on the WP dataset should be placed in Models/Ft_BART_Story_Generator/WP/.

 3. We leverage the finetuned BART models to generate 6 different negative samples for each plausible story and then use the [Adversarial Filtering (AF) technique](https://arxiv.org/abs/1905.07830) proposed by Zellers et al. (2019) to select the three most challenging implausible ones for the evaluator.
 To generate negative samples and make the data ready for applying AF technique run: